Degenerative Disc Disease

 Periods of severe pain that come and go, lasting from a few days to a few months

 Degenerative Disc Disease Treatment

 The good news about degenerative disc disease is that it is approached with various conservative treatment options rather than surgery.
-Lumbar spine fusion may be the only way to relieve the pain for a small percentage of patients.
-For most other patients, however, goals for treatment usually include a combination of three areas: pain control, exercise and rehabilitation, and lifestyle modifications.
+Minimally invasive surgery may be needed for some patients.

 The focus of this part of treatment is reducing pain to a level that will allow the patient to enter a specific exercise and rehabilitation program.
 Since instability and inflammation are probable causes for degenerated discs, those two areas are generally addressed.

 Medications can also help with pain management.
 Acetaminophen, non-steroidal anti-inflammatory drugs (NSAIDs), oral steroids, muscle relaxants, and narcotic pain medications, are examples of medications that a physician may recommend or prescribe.
 Any medication, including many over-the-counter drugs, should be taken under a physician’s care, direction and supervision.
 Patients should address any questions about potential side effects with their physician or pharmacist.

 The primary way to get pain under control is to increase the strength and flexibility of muscles that surround and support the spine.
 Exercising increases blood flow to the back, which nourishes joints and muscles with oxygen and nutrients, while clearing away destructive inflammatory waste products.
 Exercising also releases endorphins that serve as a natural pain reliever for the body.